Foreign Body of Airway

 - Indication, contraindication & complications are the same as above.

-- Technique: First position the patient supine and seek immediate help.
+- Technique: First, position the patient supine and seek immediate help.
+Then the finger sweep manoeuvre is done, i.e., removal of the foreign body with the finger only if the foreign body is visible.
 Check the mouth for any visible foreign object and remove it if possible.
 Assess breathing, and if absent, initiate Heimlich’s manoeuvre by delivering 5–6 upward and backwards abdominal thrusts just above the navel.
 Continue the cycle of finger sweep, rescue breaths, and abdominal thrusts until breathing is restored.
-If the obstruction is at the glottis or supraglottis and persists, an emergency cricothyrotomy or tracheostomy may be necessary to secure an airway and stabilize the patient for hospital transfer.
+If the obstruction is at the glottis or supraglottis and persists, an emergency cricothyrotomy or tracheostomy may be necessary to secure an airway and stabilise the patient for hospital transfer.

 Child patients: In cases where a child is choking and unable to breathe, start with a sequence of back blows followed by chest thrusts.
 After the chest thrusts, perform a tongue-jaw lift by placing your thumb in the child’s mouth, grasping the lower incisor teeth, and gently lifting the jaw to open the airway.
 Check for any visible foreign body and remove it if present.
 Begin rescue breathing and continue repeating the sequence of back blows, chest thrusts, and tongue-jaw lift until the foreign body is expelled or the child resumes normal breathing.